Lab Members

 Principal Investigator

-Santiago Perea Arroyo
+• Santiago Perea

 I am an ecologist and conservation biologist with a strong interest in understanding the factors that shape the distribution and abundance of animal populations and their interactions with landscapes.
 Combining fieldwork and data analysis, I enjoy working with large datasets, including acoustic and camera trap data, spatial data, and citizen science, to address key conservation challenges.
 My current work on the Soundscape Baselines project integrates advanced modeling techniques, machine learning, and remote sensing to study biodiversity in tropical forests.
 Through this research, I aim to uncover patterns in biodiversity and develop actionable strategies to tackle pressing ecological and conservation challenges.

-H S Sathya Chandra Sagar (Sagara) - Honorary Fellow
+• H S Sathya Chandra Sagar (Sagara)

 I am a conservation scientist and a field biologist interested in developing effective conservation strategies to protect biodiversity, particularly in tropics.
 I use a combination of field observation, conservation technology, econometrics, and policy research to address delicate issues and provide evidence for conservation advocacy.
 I graduated with a PhD in Forestry, which he completed in 2024 at the Sound Forest Lab.
 I evaluated the co-benefits of REDD+ project in Sierra Leone and devising a strategy to reduce human-wildlife conflict.
 I grew up in the Western Ghats to a coffee-farming family beside a Tiger reserve.
 I love to walk wilderness, observe wildlife, and sail. website: Conservation Chorus